 Facilities and Property Managers are faced with managing, understanding, and operating a greater volume of

-Integration with Energy Management is not an expensive task and is the key to optimising existing and future technology in your building.
-Your Return On Investment needs to be within twelve months for optimum viability. the five year dead line, is too long, the landlord may sell, the economy may change and commercial real estate market definitely will change.
+Energy Management Integration is not an expensive task and is the key to optimising existing and future technology in your building.
+Your Return On Investment needs to be within twelve months for optimum viability.

 To define results as reducing manual data handling and making building management easier, effective and more proactive.